tytydraco/yessleep/out/I_got_a_job_as_a_runner_for_an_ice_cream_store_I_didnt_understand_my_job_title_until_I_met_my_first_runaway.md

 Dylan was joking around, and yet his eyes when I really looked at them, were hollow, his smile fake.
 I had half a mind to quit right there, but I needed the cash.
 Besides, it was just escorting people into a van.
 If they were violent, I knew just enough self-defence to avoid getting hurt, and I could run.
 All I could do was nod and tie my hair up, tucking it under my cap.
 I left Dylan who started talking to himself again, like I wasn’t even there—and pushed my way through the gate.
 The van stayed parked right outside, so all I had to do was lure the Buggie out.
 Dylan told me the minute the Buggie was outside the gates, he would take care of him.

 I wasn’t sure what that meant, and the guy didn’t exactly look like the type of guy who would “take care” of anyone.
-Grand Fort House reminded me of a dorm room.
+Grand Court House reminded me of a dorm room.

 I think that is what it was.